-"Our garden is conceived as a visual paradox, as device that enhances such conditions in order to make the audience realize how by relying only on sight we rely on imagination, that is to say, on interpretation," state Corona and Heckmann, pointing out how the sense of vision can preclude the possibility of "a holistic experience of life".
+"Our garden is conceived as a visual paradox, as device that enhances such conditions in order to make the audience realize how by relying only on sight we rely on imagination, that is to say, on interpretation," state the architects, pointing out how the sense of vision can preclude the possibility of "a holistic experience of life".

 In Outside-in, the visitor is confronted with a seemingly void space, the sound of his footsteps over a red sand surface, and a simple white box mysteriously levitating sixty centimeters above the ground.
 This weightless, 5 x 8 metre semi-cubic volume — defined by a translucent white skin — takes almost one third of the extension of the garden, working as a floating canvas where a monochrome world of shadows is cast, suggesting the presence of a tiny and inaccessible edge of forest confined within.

 Gazing inside, the visitor is drawn into an illusory space in which trees and plants vanish into the distance, an effect obtained by the use of two-way mirrors that create a seemingly infinite forest.

 "This voyeuristic experience allows for the viewer’s presence never to interrupt the tableau," state the architects.
 "The forest remains infinite and trapped inside this solipsist hall of mirrors, while the visitor is confronted with the paradox of being looking inside a box where the contained space is actually larger than its container."